What Debts Can I File Bankruptcy on in California?

 Your Future After Bankruptcy in California

-When your case is over, you will experience a sense of relief after having the burden of overwhelming debt lifted off your shoulders.
+When your bankruptcy case is over, you will experience a sense of relief after having the burden of overwhelming debt lifted off your shoulders.
 You will not be squandering money on late fees and interests, without the means to ever pay off the balance.
 Qualifying, unsecured debts will be eliminated once you receive your discharge order.
 You cannot wipe out certain types of debt and will still be obligated to secure debt, but you have more free income to pay them without other debts hovering over you.

 A Chapter 7 case stays on your credit report for 10 years, while Chapter 13 remains for 7 years.
 During this time and after, you can rebuild credit by: